-Whether commuting to/from work, driving your children to school or practice, running errands, traveling, or operating a vehicle as part of your job, most of us use and drive a motor vehicle everyday.
+Whether commuting to/from work, driving your children to school or practice, running errands, traveling, or operating a vehicle as part of your job, most of us use and drive a motor vehicle every day.

 Unfortunately, automobile accidents are a common occurrence because of the number of vehicles on the road, errors made by drivers, distracted drivers, impaired drivers, weather conditions, etc.

 Whether driving your personal or university vehicle, a driver’s primary concern is the safe operation of the vehicle.
-The university requires all employees who operate a university vehicle to have at least two years of driving experience and a valid driver’s license with a classification which corresponds to the type of vehicle to be driven.
-In addition, drivers must have completed the Rutgers Defensive Driving Course (rues.rutgers.edu/defense.shtml ) and pass a vision test.
+The university requires all employees who operate a university vehicle to have at least two years of driving experience and a valid driver’s license with a classification that corresponds to the type of vehicle to be driven.
+In addition, drivers must have completed the Rutgers Defensive Driving Course (rues.rutgers.edu/defense.shtml and pass a vision test.

 Common Causes of Accidents